The structure of arbitrary Conze-Lesigne systems: Concrete and abstract measure theory

 where for each $E \in \X$, the equivalence class $[E]$ is defined as the collection of sets equal modulo null sets to $E$, thus

 and by abuse of notation we define $\mu \colon \X_\mu \to [0,1]$ by requiring $\mu([E]) \coloneqq \mu(E)$ for all $E \in \X$.
-Morphisms are then also transformed in the obvious fashion.
+Morphisms are then also transformed in the obvious fashion (although the direction of the arrows are "flipped" when moving from $\ConcProb$ to $\OpProbAlg$).
 It is not difficult to verify that these are indeed functors, and we will adopt the forgetful functor conventions from Section \ref{forget}.
 We also describe some of these conventions in plainer English:

-\begin{itemize} \item If $X$ is a compact or concrete probability space, we refer to the opposite probability algebra $X_\OpProbAlg$ as the \emph{abstraction}\footnote{More precisely this should be ``abstraction modulo null sets'', as we are both abstracting away the space $X$ and quotienting out by the null ideal.
+\begin{itemize} \item If $X$ is a compact or concrete probability space, we refer to the probability algebra $X_\OpProbAlg$ as the \emph{abstraction}\footnote{More precisely this should be ``abstraction modulo null sets'', as we are both abstracting away the space $X$ and quotienting out by the null ideal.
 Similarly for other uses of the term ``abstract'' in this paper.} of $X$.
-Similarly, if $f \colon X \to Y$ is a continuous or concrete probability-preserving map, we refer to the abstract probability-preserving map $f_\OpProbAlg \colon X_\OpProbAlg \to Y_\OpProbAlg$ as the \emph{abstraction} of $f$. \item A $\ConcProb$-model $\tilde X$ (resp. $\CHProb$-model $\hat X$) of an opposite probability algebra $X$ will be called a \emph{concrete model} (resp. \emph{topological model}) of $X$.
-Similarly, a $\ConcProb$-representation $\tilde f \colon \tilde X \to \tilde Y$ (resp. $\CHProb$-representation $\hat f \colon \hat X \to \hat Y$) of an abstract probability-preserving map $f \colon X \to Y$ will be called a \emph{concrete representation} (resp. \emph{continuous representation}) of $f$. \end{itemize}
+Similarly, if $f \colon X \to Y$ is a continuous or concrete probability-preserving map, we refer to the abstract probability-preserving map $f_\OpProbAlg \colon Y_\OpProbAlg \to X_\OpProbAlg$ as the \emph{abstraction} of $f$. \item A $\ConcProb$-model $\tilde X$ (resp. $\CHProb$-model $\hat X$) of a probability algebra $X$ will be called a \emph{concrete model} (resp. \emph{topological model}) of $X$.
+Similarly, a $\ConcProb$-representation $\tilde f \colon \tilde X \to \tilde Y$ (resp. $\CHProb$-representation $\hat f \colon \hat X \to \hat Y$) of an abstract probability-preserving map $f \colon Y \to X$ will be called a \emph{concrete representation} (resp. \emph{continuous representation}) of $f$. \end{itemize}